-Cities are organisms in constant transformation.
-They must be understood through the urgent factors of sustainability, globalization, migration, labour and social exclusion.
+Urban settlements are organisms in constant transformation.
+They must be understood through urgent factors such as migration, labour, social exclusion, mobility and sustainability.
 Public space, the commons and the social life of the city is ever more critical and under ever more pressure.